 However, based on their instincts and behaviors, there are some good theories as to why.

 Sleeping with your cat has many positive aspects.
 You might find yourself falling asleep more easily, and their presence can relieve stress and anxiety.

 They Want To Absorb Your Warmth

 Cats are attracted to warm spots.
 In the summer, you’ll often find them basking in the sunlight for hours.
 In the winter, they might be cozied up next to the radiator or in front of the fireplace.
 Your cat’s normal body temperature is higher than ours, ranging from 100.5-102.5F.
-By seeking out heat, they can maintain their temperature without using up too much energy.

 Naturally, cats will view your body heat as an ideal source.
 During the day, your cat may curl up on your lap.
 At nighttime when you sleep, you are tucked snugly under the blankets, usually with just your head exposed.
 And so, it makes sense that your cat will feel inclined to drape themselves over your head.
 Either that or they will snuggle up on your pillow close to the top of your head.

 They Feel Safe And Secure Next To You

 In the wild, sleeping is a vulnerable time and leaves animals open to being attacked by predators.
 Sleeping beside you at bedtime can indicate that your cat feels a sense of safety around you.
 They trust you to protect them and keep them out of harm’s way.